Mistress (lover)

-A mistress is a woman who is in a relatively long-term sexual and romantic relationship with someone who is married to a different person.
+A mistress or kept woman is a woman who is in a relatively long-term sexual and romantic relationship with someone who is married to a different person.

 Description

-A mistress is in a long-term relationship with a person who is married to someone else, and is often referred to as "the other woman".
+A mistress is usually in a long-term good relationship with a person who is married to someone else and is often referred to as "the other woman".
 Generally, the relationship is stable and at least semi-permanent, but the couple do not live together openly.
 The relationship is often, but not always, secret.
-There is often also the implication that the mistress is sometimes "kept" – i.e. her lover is paying her living expenses.
+There is often also the implication that the mistress is sometimes "kept" – i.e., her lover is paying all or some of her living expenses.

-A mistress is not considered a prostitute.
-The words indicate distinct sexual relationships and can not be used interchangeably.
-A "mistress", if "kept", may, in some sense, be exchanging sex for money, but a mistress has sex with only one man, and there is not so much of a direct quid pro quo between the money and the sex act.
-There is an emotional, and social relationship, between the married man and the mistress.
-(In 2020, there often is no money exchange between the two.)
-Historically, the "kept" status always followed the establishment of a relationship of indefinite term, with the expectation that it would last years.
-A prostitute", has no relationship with the man, except the sex act performed by her with the man, in return for an immediate payment of money.
-The agreement on price and terms is established immediately prior to any sexual activity.
-The prostitute will often be with the man for less than an hour.

 Historically the term "mistress" denoted a "kept woman", who was maintained in a comfortable, or even lavish, lifestyle by a wealthy man so that she would be available for his sexual pleasure.
 Such a woman could move between the roles of a mistress and a courtesan depending on her situation and environment.
 Whereas the word "lover" was used when the illicit female partner was married to another man.

-In 2020, the word "mistress" is used primarily to refer to the female lover, married or unmarried, of a person who is married to another woman, without the kept woman aspects.
-In the case of an unmarried man, "mistress" is not usually used.
-Instead, when the woman is unmarried, it is common to speak of a "girlfriend" or a "partner", and when the woman is married, she is called his "lover".
+In modern contexts, the word "mistress" is used primarily to refer to the female lover, married or unmarried, of a person who is married, without the kept woman aspects.
+In the case of an unmarried person, "mistress" is not usually used.
+Instead, when the woman is unmarried, it is common to speak of a "girlfriend" or a "partner", and when the woman is married, she is called their "lover".

-The term "mistress" was originally used as the neutral feminine counterpart to "mister" or "master".
+The term "mistress" was originally used as the feminine counterpart of "mister".
 In referring to those of higher social status, it meant the woman married to the owner, or renter, of the house, and was a term of deferential respect.